preetijuturu/p280s21project3/Manuscript.md

 ### Spatial analysis

-The research methods includes layering data; specifically, the EJSCREEN dataset was merged to the Then the...

 By using EJSCREEN we are able to observe the accumulation of various block groups within the Riverside Unified School County through polygons or "buffer report" (EPA, 2021).

-Furthermore, our research methods in the project included using the veroni method.
-The reason why we choose the veroni method over using a simple map is because the method is consistent in evenly mapping out the centroids of polygons based off of the location of nearby polygons.
+In addition, the voronio method was used in Map B; the benefits for using the voronoi method on a simple map visualization is due to the fact the methodology is consistent in mapping out the centroids (represented by a point) within polygons, based off of the location of other nearby polygons.

-Additional benefits to using the veronic method is [Explain how the veroni method is used in the project].
-Although, the veroni method is useful for the intended purpose of our project, it is important to relate the limitations of using this method.
-The limitation to using the veronic method is that the formula to make this method assumes that neighborhood movement remains constant.
-The second limitation is...
+The limitation to using the voronoi method is that the formula does not account for neighborhood movements as it assumes the neighborhoods remain constant.

+The second limitation is

 ## Results (pending)
 This section shall contain the results as well as data visualizations, tables and analysis.